-Consider the changes that you would like to make to the policies you identified in the last assignment.
-In this assignment, explain the policy changes you would like to make.
+In this assignment, you will consider changes that you would like to make to the policies you identified in the last assignment.
 In answering this question, be sure to follow the following format:

 - a.
-Briefly summarize the policy you want to change.
-What is the title, level (federal, state, local), geographic location of the policy?
-What is the goal of the policy? - b.
+Provide a basic policy analysis that includes answers to the following questions: - What is the title of the policy? - What is the goal of the policy? - What level(s) of government is the policy related to (federal, state, local)? - What is the geographic location the policy relates to? - What benefits are provided through the policy? - b.
 What change do you want to see in that policy? - c.
 What kind of change is it (using one of the above descriptions where appropriate)? - d.
 What benefit do you see to this change? - e.
 How would this change specifically help vulnerable or marginalized groups affected by the social problem? - f.
 Who are the interest groups working on this issue who might be good allies? - g.
 Who might oppose your perspective on this?
 What work have both potential allies and opponents done, if any, on this issue?